Refined Vertex Sparsifiers of Planar Graphs: Elementary Cutsets in General Graphs

-Using Theorem~\ref{THM: E_S disjoint union elementary cuts}, the cost of every minimum terminal cut can be recovered, in a certain manner, from the costs of the elementary cutsets of $G$, and this yields the following theorem.
+\end{linenomath} Using Theorem~\ref{THM: E_S disjoint union elementary cuts}, the cost of every minimum terminal cut can be recovered, in a certain manner, from the costs of the elementary cutsets of $G$, and this yields the following corollary.